Man who hijacked plane, threatened to crash it into a Walmart dies in custody

-MEMPHIS, Tenn.
-(WREG) — A man who hijacked a plane and threatened to crash it into a Walmart in Tupelo, Mississippi has died in federal custody, according to the Federal Bureau of Prisons.
+A man who hijacked a plane and threatened to crash it into a Walmart in Tupelo, Mississippi has died in federal custody, according to the Federal Bureau of Prisons.
+KTLA’s sister station WREG reports.

 Corey Wayne Patterson, 29, died at the Federal Detention Center in Miami, Florida on Nov.
 14. According to the Federal Bureau of Prisons, he was found unresponsive but his cause of death is unknown at this time.